vinay-64/Angular-Routing-1/authentication-and-route-protection/README.md

 - Here we are using the Sign In and Sign Up Apis provided by the Firebase to create a new user and Loggin existing user. https://firebase.google.com/docs/reference/rest/auth#section-create-email-password
 - SignUp Api has been coded and it will give a reponse with tokens

+## 04 - Implemeted Login Functionality with all the error checks